Aryan556gaur/Cement_Strength_Prediction/README.md

 Usage
-Send a POST request to the API endpoint with the Pokémon's features in the request body at http://localhost:5000/predict OR Or you may upload a file for Batch Prediction using route '/predict_file" and your file with predicted outputs will be downloaded in your system when request method is "POST"
+Send a POST request to the API endpoint with the Pokémon's features in the request body at http://localhost:5000/predict OR you may upload a file for Batch Prediction using route '/predict_file" and your file with predicted outputs will be downloaded in your system when request method is "POST"

 Contact
 https://www.linkedin.com/in/aryan-gaur-b49550258/)https://www.linkedin.com/in/aryan-gaur-b49550258/